The Islamic Worldview: An Exposition and Biblical Critique

 First, this scheme of salvation appears to involve a defective view of divine acceptance.
 Yes, it is natural enough for us to hope that our good deeds will somehow cancel our bad.
 But the persistent testimony of our conscience is that our bad deeds always demand punishment, no matter how many good deeds we may have done.
 Will a judge remit the death penalty of a proven murderer, simply because hitherto he has been a model citizen?
 As this question shows, moral intuition insists that justice be done in all cases; that the unknown god, in order to remain just, cannot simply overlook or counterbalance a transgression, but must actually punish it.
 Importantly, Islam itself seems to acknowledge this very thing, asserting that all believers must suffer in the grave or spend some time in hell (19:71).

 Secondly, as a general rule, Islamic teaching on salvation does not offer eternal security to believers.
 This is intrinsic to its theology, and in more ways than one.
 The believer cannot know if Allah has chosen him for final salvation (17:3).
 He cannot know if he has met, or will meet, the conditions for salvation, which is a preponderance of good deeds over bad.
 He may fear that he has committed one or more of the unpardonable sins mentioned in the Qur’an and the Hadith (4:48, 116; Hadith 2:375, 460, 448).
 He may also wonder (and fear) how long he must suffer in the grave or in hell before Allah takes him to Paradise.
-In view of all this, it is hardly surprising to learn that Mohammed himself did not know what Allah would do with him (Hadith 1:35)!
+In view of all this, it is hardly surprising to learn that Mohammad himself did not know what Allah would do with him (Hadith 1:35)!
 If, then, eternal security is really important to a Muslim, his only recourse is to engage in jihad and to die as a martyr to Allah’s cause.
 According to the Qur’an, this is the only good work that guarantees instant and perpetual access to Paradise (3:157-8, 169; Hadith 1:35).

 How Can We Find True Answers to the Questions of Life?

-We have seen that Islam points seekers of religious and philosophical truth to Mohammed and the Qur’an.
+We have seen that Islam points seekers of religious and philosophical truth to Mohammad and the Qur’an.
 But for the many reasons discussed above, it does not appear that these are reliable sources of divine revelation.
 What is needed, then, is a Teacher and a Book that really are surrounded by a credible body of supernatural signs; that maintain the highest ethical standards; that supply intuitive, reasonable, right, and hopeful answers to all the questions of life; and that have won a large following of satisfied disciples, disciples who manifest the abiding love, joy, and peace that the knowledge of the truth must ever bring.

 May all who read these pages keep up their search for that special Teacher and that special Book until at last they have found them both!